Rankings Suddenly Dropped? Google November Algorithm Update Might Be the Reason

 Google September 2019 Core Update

-As per the changes noticed, websites with strong link profiles, high quality-content and effective keyword coverage have made their way into the top 10 ranking positions on Google.
+As per the changes noticed, websites with strong link profiles, high-quality content, and effective keyword coverage have made their way into the top 10 ranking positions on Google.

 The more noticeable change that took place is that websites that previously held first ranking positions on Google dropped to 4th position and were replaced by 3 videos in a carousel.
 Their 4th position is still technically considered the first organic position, but they will appear after videos.
 This means, despite having superior content, their website may face decreased traffic due to the decreased visibility.

-Here’s what Google says about BERT update:
+Here’s what Google says about the BERT update:

 ‘These improvements are oriented around improving language understanding, particularly for more natural language/conversational queries, as BERT is able to help Search better understand the nuance and context of words in Searches and better match those queries with helpful results.